baricai/Project.Neighborhood-Map-React-/README.md

 At the end I added a service worker script file into the project sw.js so that any page that has been visited by a user will be accessible when the user is offline.

 # Material, resources and tools used
--Udacity mentoring
+- Udacity mentoring
--Slack mentoring
+- Slack mentoring
--Github pages
+- Github pages
--Mapbox
+- Google Maps JS API
+- Four Square API
--Visual Studio
+- Visual Studio Package
--Codepen.io
+- Codepen.io
+- Udacity resources videos with Udacity developers
--CSS reference and almanac.
+- CSS reference and almanac
+- Google Dev Tools for testing